Lama Chopa puja for Losar (Tibetan New Year) and Lama Yeshe Day

 Tuesday 5th February is the start of Losar, the Tibetan New Year.
 For the FPMT, Losar is also a special time as it commemorates the anniversary of FPMT founder Lama Thubten Yeshe’s parinirvana (passing away) at dawn of Losar in 1984.

-All are welcome, whether Buddhist or not, and you can join in or just sit and enjoy the puja.
+All are welcome – you can join in or just sit and enjoy the puja.
 If you would like to contribute to the offerings for the shrine and tsog (for example biscuits, fruit, flowers) then please arrive 20 mins early so you can place them on the shrine before the start of the puja.

 (Images: Lama Yeshe and Lama Zopa Rinpoche)